polkadot-fellows/RFCs/text/0000-sassafras-consensus.md

 ### 9.3 Compatibility

-The introduction of this consensus mechanism impacts native client code and thus can't be introduced via a runtime upgrade.
+The adoption of Sassafras impacts native client code and thus can't be introduced just via a runtime upgrade.

-Upgrading strategy should not be discussed here and must be discussed in a separately RFC.

 ## 10. Prior Art and References